Anava05/insurity_telematics_integration_in_auto_insurance/README.md

 *   **Error: `FileNotFoundError: [Errno 2] No such file or directory: 'model_ready_features.csv'`**
     *   **Cause:** You have not run the scripts in the correct order.
 The script you are running depends on a file that has not been created yet.
     *   **Solution:** Run the scripts in the exact sequence listed in the "Running the Full Pipeline" section above.

-*   **Any other strange errors related to library functions?**
-    *   **Cause:** A library might have been installed with a slightly different version that has a breaking API change.
-    *   **Solution:** The `requirements.txt` file is designed to prevent this.
-Ensure you have installed from it correctly.
-If you started from scratch, creating and using the `requirements.txt` file is the best way to ensure reproducibility.

 ---